Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

 # Lab 04: Code scanning

+## Lab Scenario

+In this lab you will set up code scanning in Azure DevOps using GitHub Advanced Security to analyze code for security vulnerabilities and errors.

+## Lab Objectives

+In this lab you will perform the following:

+- Task 1: Setup Code Scanning
+- Task 2: Review Code Scanning Alert (Gain Insights)
+- Task 3: Fixing the Code to resolve the alert
+- Task 4: Dismissing the code scanning alerts

+## Estimated Timing:45 minutes

 ### Task 1: Setup Code Scanning

 Code scanning in GitHub Advanced Security for Azure DevOps lets you analyze the code in an Azure DevOps repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are raised as an alert.
 Code scanning uses CodeQL to identify vulnerabilities.